The Use of GMO ingredients in food has reached an all time high, with as much as 85% of processed food containing GMOs.

 Grocery shopping has also been unreasonably complicated by the lack of mandatory GMO labeling laws, and as concerns over the risks of GMOs grow, many consumers are looking for help avoiding the hidden GMOs in grocery stores.

-Luckily help is already available in the form of a few FREE mobile apps.
-GMO Inside took a look at what tools are available and here are our top apps for the GMO concerned:
+Luckily help is already available in the form of several mobile apps (did I mention they’re free?).
+GMO Inside took a look at what tools are available and here are our top apps for the GMO concerned, courtesy of Food Revolution:

 Non-GMO Project Shopping Guide – This efficient shopping guide app is brought to you by Non-GMO project and their Product Verification Program – the only third party verification and GMO labeling program in North America.
 Within the app, you are directed to retailers that have non-GMO options close to your designated city or zip code, and non-GMO shopping options can be searched by product type, brand name, product name, or key word.
 Guidelines for avoiding GMOs, a list of common GMO crops, and a directory of ingredients that are at risk for GMO contamination are also included in the app.
 I found this guide to be most useful when I was working on my non-GMO shopping list before heading out to the store, and when looking for some basic and reliable GMO information to share with friends.

 Fooducate: Diet Tracker & Healthy Food Nutrition Scanner – This app uses the camera on your mobile device as a barcode scanner, and diagnoses the nutritional benefits and risks of a scanned product.
-Scanning an item is very straightforward and can be quite fun, but if you do not have a product in front of you, there is still the option to type in a food item or browse the database by name or category.
-The Fooducate app compares the food item you are interested in with other products in the same category, and will provide a grade and if appropriate, healthier alternatives you should be looking for.
-This app is customizable, points out potential GMO sources, provides valuable nutrition information, and the scanning option can bring a fun interactive element into your GMO research and avoidance.
-I made most use of this app as a tool to show friends and family the dangerous ingredients that are hidden in items they already have in their homes, and I also appreciated the app as a tool to provide healthier alternatives to products of concern.
+Scanning an item is straightforward and can be quite fun, but if you do not have a product in front of you, you can search the database by product name or category.
+The Fooducate app compares the scanned item with other products in the same category, providing a grade and healthier alternatives you should be looking for.
+I made most use of this app as a tool to show friends and family the GMO ingredients that are hidden in items they already have in their homes, and I also appreciated the app as a tool to provide healthier alternatives to products of concern.

 Healthy Diet & Grocery Food Scanner – A customizable app that assesses foods based on your age, gender, health goals, diet needs, and ingredient and nutrition preferences.
 This app categorizes foods and gives you information to better manage health concerns with understandable nutritional explanations.
-There is no weight given to GMOs in this app, but this app does have a very useful recommendation tool that provides healthier alternatives that match up with the diet preferences you customize yourself.
+There is no weight given to GMOs in this app, but it provides a very useful recommendation tool that suggests healthier alternatives that match up with your customized diet preferences.
 My take on this is that if you are willing to learn the simple rules for avoiding GMOs and the basic guidelines for reading nutritional information and ingredients, this Shopwell app is a useful alternative food item resource and healthy eating tool.

 All of the above apps are FREE, and after you check them out we would love to hear your experiences with them.
 If you believe there are any other apps that you think GMO Insiders should know about, please share them with us as well in the comments.